From Shampoo to Serum: Low Waste Hair Care For Healthy Locks

 Styling is a little more limited than other hair care products but still available!
 Australian brand Aesop have a Violet Leaf Hair Balm, which is in a glass jar but can be re-used for your own DIY hair masks in the future.

-There’s also Dirty Hippie – Lovers Lock Hair Oil which comes in a recycled brown glass bottle and can be refilled!
+There’s also Dirty Hippie – Grow More Locks Hippie which comes in a recycled brown glass bottle!

 For a curl definer, there’s BarakahBotanicals – Curly Hair Butter (on Etsy) or Lush Curl Power Hair Cream (made from linseed gel and molasses).
 All containers from Lush can be returned to the store to be re-used.